Women Shepherds, Pastors and Teachers:

 Esther 1:20-22, KJV

 While this is personal speculation on my part, perhaps it was because of Esther's humility and obedience to her Uncle Mordecai, that the Lord knew that He could trust her.
-Thus, He honoured Esther with the great responsibility of being queen over the entire Persian Empire.
-On the other hand, as I point out in a number of other articles, it is when we foolishly choose to yield to our sinful pride, that we may end up suffering a severe demotion; as was the case with Queen Vashti.
+Thus, God honored Esther with the great responsibility of being queen over the entire Persian Empire.
+On the other hand, as I point out in a number of other articles, it is when we foolishly choose to yield to our sinful pride, that we may end up suffering a severe demotion.
+Such was the case with Queen Vashti.
 The Scriptures actually contain quite a few admonitions regarding the danger of pride, and the rewards of remaining humble.
-Consider the following examples:
+Consider the following sample verses:

 "The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts."